Dream Park: California Voodoo Game

+Moon Maze Game

+In The Moon Maze Game, gamers travel to the Moon in 2085.
+Their game is set in the British Empire in the 19th century and takes place on the moon as imagined by H.G.
+Wells.

+One of the gamers is Prince Ali, heir to the ruler of the Republic of Kikaya.
+A group of mercenaries infiltrates the game dome to kidnap Ali in order to compel his father to step down from his throne.
+The players, including Ali, are captured but manage to escape.
+Although the mercenaries have cut off communications between the game dome in Botanica crater and the main Heinlein station, visuals continue to broadcast as the game turns into a real-life pursuit and battle between the gamers and the mercenaries.

 Cultural references

 The novels Achilles' Choice and Saturn's Race, also by Niven and Barnes, are set in the 2020s and feature a quick reference to Dream Park technologies.
 The events of another novel, The Descent of Anansi, by the same authors, are referred to in the latter two books of the Dream Park trilogy.

 An antecedent to Dream Park is the 1973 movie Westworld, in which vacationers pay to spend time in one of several historical role-playing "worlds" (including one set in the US Old West).

 The (real world) game show, The Crystal Maze, makes an appearance in The California Voodoo Game, with two of the "superbowl" teams challenging each other in a futuristic version as a warm-up for the titular Game.

 Theme park

 In the mid-1990s a real company (Dream Park Corporation) took the Dream Park name to try to realize many of the ideas in the books.
 Their stated goal was a large theme park with ongoing minor events in which attendees could participate.
 They would also run the sort of immersive games described in the books.
 The company made a number of adjustments for limits to existing technology.
 Instead of holographic weapons, players had foam-rubber weapons.
 Plans were to attach sensors to the weapons and players.
 The sensors would beam information about strikes to computers that would track a simulated health for each character.
 Players would wear headsets, a radio allowing the computers and game masters to inform players of important status information.
 A head-up display on the headset would display special effects like a dragon's fiery breath or a magical spell.

 The complete theme park was never built, though a fantasy dungeon was created and tested.
 The company eventually went bankrupt in 1997.
 The new attraction MagiQuest in Myrtle Beach, South Carolina follows a similar combat-less approach using electronically enhanced wands that interact with objects around the attraction.